Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use Amazon Inspector to search for S3 buckets and to automatically reset S3 `ACL`s if any public S3 buckets are found.
 - [ ] Use S3 Object Lambda to examine S3 `ACL`s and to change any public S3 `ACL`s to private.

-### An Amazon S3 Inventory report reveals that more than 1 million objects in an S3 bucket are not encrypted These objects must be encrypted, and all future objects must be encrypted at the time they are written.
+### An Amazon S3 Inventory report reveals that more than 1 million objects in a S3 bucket are not encrypted These objects must be encrypted, and all future objects must be encrypted at the time they are written.
 Which combination of actions should a SysOps administrator take to meet these requirements?
 (Select TWO)

 - [ ] Create an AWS Config rule that runs evaluations against configuration changes to the S3 bucket.
 When an unencrypted object is found run an AWS Systems Manager Automation document to encrypt the object in place.
 - [x] Edit the properties of the S3 bucket to enable default server-side encryption.
 - [x] Filter the S3 Inventory report by using S3 Select to find all objects that are not encrypted.
-Create an S3 Batch Operations job to copy each object in place with en cryption enabled.
+Create a S3 Batch Operations job to copy each object in place with en cryption enabled.
 - [ ] Filter the S3 Inventory report by using S3 Select to find all objects that are not encrypted.
 Send each object name as a message to an Amazon Simple Queue Service (Amazon SQS) queue.
 Use the SQS queue to invoke an AWS Lambda function to tag each object with a key of `Encryption` and a value of `SSE-KMS`
 - [ ] Use S3 Event Notifications to invoke an AWS Lambda function on all new object-created events for the S3 bucket.
 Configure the Lambda function to check whether the object is encrypted and to run an AWS Systems Manager Automation document to encrypt the object in place when an unencrypted object is found.